redis/redis/README.md

 db.c
 ---

-Certain Redis operations operate on specific data types, others are general.
+Certain Redis commands operate on specific data types, others are general.
 Examples of general operations are `DEL` and `EXPIRE`.
 They operate on keys and not on their values specifically.
 All those generic operations are defined inside `db.c`.